cnisidis/ADA_135/README.md

 Personal repository for course ADA_135 at Ionian University

 ## Preface
-In recent years, I have been deeply concerned about the seismic activity in Greece.
-This concern led me to visualize data obtained from seismological recordings spanning several decades up to the present day.
+In recent years, I have been deeply concerned about seismic activity in Greece.
+My enduring fascination with the awe-inspiring yet unpredictable and destructive nature of earthquakes led me to embark on an experiment: to transform this phenomenon into a source of controlled randomness, a consistent randomness that vividly portrays chaos.

+My journey began with visualizing seismic events, particularly earthquakes, with the ambition of identifying visual patterns and uncovering the hidden dynamics beneath the Earth's surface.
+As I scrutinized the data and the colorful dots in the three-dimensional virtual space, I couldn't help but feel compelled to do more—to listen to them, to imagine the sounds they might produce, and to experience their sensations.

 As a next step, I began exploring the possibility of sonifying this data with the ultimate goal of presenting it in an interactive installation.